Tom-Mendy/Whanos/Readme.md

 ```bash
 ./run.sh
 ```
-When the script finishes, you can access the Jenkins instance by going to the following URL: **30100**
+When the script finishes, you can access the Jenkins instance by going to the following port: **30100**

 ## Needed Files
 To launch this project you need to have the following files at the root of the repository: